Why in the world would a family in New York City fly north to Quebec City for spring break?

 Kids love the funicular, a diagonal glass elevator, that you take you between the Haute Ville (upper town) and Basse Ville (lower town).
 Plan to ride it a few times.

 We generally preferred the lower town.
-It was more picturesque and found more shops and restaurants that we liked.
+It was more picturesque.
+And we found more shops and restaurants that we liked.
 We stopped into a fudge shop for chocolat chaude and coffee.

-It looks like a castle and so Tiny Traveler and I made a game of exploring the giant lobby looking for the resident princess.
+Instead, on this visit, Tiny Traveler and I made a game of exploring the giant lobby.
+She was looking for the resident princess.
+I was admiring all the architectural details and decor.

-Off-season you can find some surprising good deals and if you find one, absolutely stay here.
-The location and ambience can’t be beat.
+Tip: Off-season you can find some surprisingly good deals on room rates.
+If you find one, absolutely stay here.
+The location and ambiance can’t be beat.

 The Museum of Civilization: